metalalive/RobotCarRPi/README.md

 accurancy = sum(accurate_pred) / num_of_examples_testset
 ```

+### Training the model
+I trained the model a few times on a dual-core intel i5 laptop, each time it took about 3 hrs.

+In the beginning, we found the training losses can vary widely, e.g. we got previous training loss = 0.06 while current training loss = 0.120 , it turns out the reason could be skewed training set, since every time we randomly chose image examples from the entire dataset for training process, sometimes we were lucky to get a training set covering almost all kinds of lane-line conditions, while sometimes we got a training set covering only a few types of lane condition (e.g. the lanes are always in the middle in our training set).

+To avoid inbalanced training/test set , we tried grouping the dataset by the similar lane-line situation, using k-mean cluster algorithm (with k = 60), then check if we need to add more images of specific types. (e.g. lack of image example with sharp left curvature ...... etc)

-I managed to get 85% ~ 87% accurancy when predicting images from testing set using the trained neural network model
+After this procedure the training processes works more stable, I managed to get trainning loss between 0.06 ~ 0.08, and 85% ~ 87% accurancy when predicting images from testing set using the trained neural network model

-### save the model to protobuf text file
+### Save the model to protobuf text file
 We can make use of Tensorflow C++ function ```tensorflow::WriteTextProto()``` to save the graph to protobuf-format text/binary file.
 To invoke this function you must prepare few arguments :
 * ``` tensorflow::Env ``` object, created by static function ```tensorflow::Env::Default()```
 * string path to the protobuf file, it can be ```std::string```
 * get the object ```tensorflow::GraphDef```  from ```tensorflow::Scope::ToGraphDef()``` after you defined all the operations in the object ```tensorflow::Scope```

-### save the parameter matrices to checkpoint files
+### Save the parameter matrices to checkpoint files
 A checkpoint in tensorflow framework is like a trained parameter matrix, ```tensorflow::WriteTextProto()``` will NOT save trained parameters to protobuf file, fortunately we have ```tensorflow::checkpoint::TensorSliceWriter``` instead, to do so you must do the following :
 * get currently trained parameters by performing this:
   ```